Introduction to PostgreSQL REGEXP_MATCHES()

 2. The PostgreSQL REGEXP_MATCHES() function returns no row, one row, or multiple rows as per the pattern defined.

-3. We can use The PostgreSQL REGEXP_MATCHES() function to search all occurrence required string or only first one or we can search for at any position.
+3. We can use The PostgreSQL REGEXP_MATCHES() function to search all occurrence required string or only the first one, or we can search for at any position.

 4. We can use the regular expression to extract the column values of a table as well.